NorthShad0w/configFiles/README.md

+# The repository is deprecated!
+I dicided to move to arch linux.
+Using kali just for pentesting

 # configFiles
 Some of my kali preferred configuration files.
 I always use this repository to automate the configuration phase of my kali install process.